hammerjs/hammerjs.github.io/api.md

 | DIRECTION_ALL     | 30            |

 ### Input Events
-Hammer maps all types of input (mousedown, mousemove, touchmove, pointercancel) to these contants.
+Hammer maps all types of input (mousedown, mousemove, touchmove, pointercancel) to these constants.

 | Name              | Value         |
 |-------------------|---------------|